VH-VGA. Boeing 737-43Q. c/n 28489-2827.

 Operated the inaugural Virgin Blue service Brisbane - Melbourne (Tullamarine) as DJ310 - September 07, 2000

-Operated last revenue Virgin Blue service - May 2002
+Operated its last revenue Virgin Blue service - May 2002

 Departed Brisbane in the standard Virgin Blue livery on return to the lessor - May 14, 2002

-Arrived Amsterdam at the conclusion of the ferry flight - May 15, 2002
+It arrived at Amsterdam (Schiphol) on completion of the ferry flight - May 15, 2002

 Ferry route: Brisbane - Darwin - Kuala Lumper (Subang) - Bangalore - Dubai - Paphos - Amsterdam